 You’re on your way to becoming an accounting professional, and we couldn’t be more excited to be part of your journey.
 We know the level of thought that goes into a decision like this, which is why we’d like to provide you with answers to commonly asked questions about our online accountancy program.

-Being transparent about the details is our way of ensuring that you feel confident in your role as a student at the University of North Dakota and can take that confidence into the field as an accounting professional.
+Being transparent about the details is our way of ensuring that you feel confident in your role as an online student at the University of North Dakota and can take that confidence into the field as an accounting professional.

 The questions and answers you see here will get the conversation started, but please contact your enrollment advisor to continue learning about our online accountancy degree program.
 We’re here to support you, now through graduation.